fpetrot/nucleo/README.md

 ### Test components

 To ease tests and to provide better demonstrations, we have create some tests components.
 Some are really simple such as "led" which prints "led on" or "led off" according to its port value or "switch"  which changes its output value when a key is pressed.
+Some are more complex, such as the usart-tester.
+The operating is really similar than the USART itself, but it also provide trace file of the exchange. the file are named usartX-testerUsartTrace.vcd according to the number of the USART tested.
+These file record the modification of the signals, and can be open with viewer such as GTKWave for exemple.
+This allow a quick comparaison between the log trace, and the expected behavior.